What is Pupil Premium?

 - Or who have left local authority care following adoption, a special guardianship order or a child arrangements order, previously known as a residence order [post-LAC].

-- Children whose parents or legal guardians are/have been in the armed forces in the last 6 years.
+- Children whose parents or legal guardians are currently or have been in the armed forces in the last 6 years.

 How much is Pupil Premium?